How Do I Stop Chasing People Who Do Not Put In Effort

 “If you feel like you’re having to put pressure on something… maybe this person isn’t the one.”

-You build them through matching energy.
+You build them by matching energy.

 you want validation